gavinkendall/autoscreen/readme.txt

 want to capture the progress of playing through a game's level or just use the application as a diary.

-You can also schedule your automated screen capture sessions by specifying when a session starts and when a session stops on particular days of the week or every day.
+You can also schedule your automated screen capture sessions by specifying when a session starts and when a session stops on particular days of the week.

 A calendar is included to help you keep track of what days screenshots were taken.